a4bee/node-red-contrib-TCA9554/README.md

 in nodes configuration choose correct pin number, I2C address and Bus<br>
 for input inject msg.payload = true/1 for high state and false/0 for low state<br>
 for output inject any value to trigger reading<br>

+## Tested on
+- Raspberry Pi 4, with Raspberry Pi OS on Host.
+- Raspberry Pi 4, on Docker contaier.

+With docker you need to add folowing line to docker run command: docker run ... --device /dev/i2c-1 --user=root --privileged ...